-For over two years, I’ve been an opponent of the ROTH IRA after the government came out with its tricky dick way to let us all do a “one-time” conversion from our traditional IRA’s.
-The title of the post written in January, 2010 is called, “Be A Sloth And Don’t ROTH“.
+For years I’ve been an opponent of the ROTH IRA after the government came out with its tricky dick way to let us all do a “one-time” conversion from our traditional IRAs.
+The government was so successful in getting people to pay huge sums of taxes on their IRAs during the financial crisis that I just shook my head in disbelief.

-Please read the reasons why a ROTH IRA is not a good idea for many of you.
+Please read the reasons why a ROTH IRA is not a good idea for the large majority of you.
+I really hope this article will wake you up to the tremendous government brainwashing that is being conducted to get you to part more with your hard earned money.
 If you’re still in favor, at least you know the other side of the story and Uncle Sam thanks you!

 DISADVANTAGES OF A ROTH IRA – NOT ALL MILK AND COOKIES